stoneacre/beautiful-jekyll/_posts/2017-04-07-start-here.md

 ## Super what?

 Super Monedero is a personal finance website made by Latinos for Latinos.
-Our mission is to help our community grow and improve with accessible free content tailored to one's specific needs.
+Our mission is to help our community grow and improve with accessible free content tailored to one's own specific needs.

 ## Where should I start?